How to Grow Your Wild Orchids on Trees

 Step 4 – Attach the orchid to the tree bark

-When it comes to orchid attachment, use a strong non-metal material.
+When it comes to attaching orchids, use a strong non-metal material.
 Use jute, burlap, or another plant-based twine – a material with a high tensile strength that will biodegrade and fall off the tree after the orchid is attached.
 You can opt for zip ties if the plant is really heavy.
-Zip it on as tight as possible with the pseudobulb off the tree.
+Zip your plastic ties on as tight as possible with the pseudobulb off the tree.
 The zip ties will eventually snap and will not girdle your tree.
 Avoid using metal wire for orchid attachment, as this can kill your tree as the tree grows.

 Anchor the orchid close to the strongest point on the plant – where the stem and the roots meet – all the while ensuring that the new root tips are touching the bark.
 Orient the plant so the roots face downwards and the leaves face upwards.
 Avoid pressing the leaves against the bark to improve airflow and reduce rot.
 Once the orchid is attached to the tree, tap it a few times to make sure it is secure.